 Brexit and your life and property in Portugal

-It’s true that with the UK having left the European Union, some new rules will apply to British people moving to Portugal and other EU countries.
+With the UK having left the European Union, some new rules will apply to British people moving to Portugal and other EU countries.

-However, the good news is that property buyers will be completely unaffected by Brexit.
+The good news is that property buyers will be completely unaffected by Brexit.
 It is only if you are moving permanently that new rules will apply.

 1. The right to buy and own property